-In 2017, Thompson, a medical and family therapist, was forming plans for a support program at Duke for teens and young adults with cancer.
-The pediatric social workers and physicians all told her, “You need to talk to Bobby.”
+In 2017, Cheyenne Corbett, PhD, was forming plans for a support program at Duke for teens and young adults with cancer with Thompson, a medical family therapist on her team.
+The pediatric social workers and physicians all told Thompson, “You need to talk to Bobby.”

-Thompson still has her notes from their conversation.
-“He talked about peer connection being really important, but not through traditional support groups, but by feeling like you’re doing something that a young adult his age would be doing anyway,” she says.
-Drawing on those ideas, for their first event the Duke Teen and Young Adult Oncology Program tackled an escape room together.
-They have also gone rock climbing, done yoga, and tried Krav Maga.
-Right now, their meetups are virtual because of COVID-19.
+Drawing on those ideas, for its first event the Duke Teen and Young Adult Oncology Program tackled an escape room together.
+Its members have also gone rock climbing, done yoga, and tried Krav Maga.

 After Bobby died, Liz found Thompson’s business card in Bobby’s wallet.
 She had met Thompson only for a second.
 But she remembered how excited her son had been about his conversation with her.
 “He told me about all the ideas that he had shared with Mallori.
 As soon as I saw her card, I knew this was something that he would want us to support.”

 Bobby’s passion for helping others lives on among Duke students, through an annual Shave and Buzz fundraising event that he and other students started during his freshman year.
-To date, the events have raised almost $450,000 for adolescent and young adult cancer services at Duke.
+To date, the events have raised more than half a million dollars for adolescent and young adult cancer services at Duke.

-Students shaved their heads again this year via a virtual event on March 27, 2021, even though those who organized this year’s event never even met Bobby.
-They exceeded their fundraising goal, raising almost $118,000.
-“These Duke students are amazing,” Liz says.
+Students shaved their heads again this year, even though those who organized the event never even met Bobby.
+They exceeded their fundraising goal, raising almost $164,000.
+“These Duke students are amazing,” Liz said.
 “Their involvement and engagement have really amplified our efforts.”